SteeltoeOSS/Documentation/docs/welcome/common-steps.md

 # Common Steps

+This section outlines how to work with two sample applications:

+* <a href="#steeltoe-common-steps-publish-sample">Publish Sample</a>
+* <a href="#steeltoe-common-steps-cloud-foundry-push-sample">Cloud Foundry Push Sample</a>

+<a name="steeltoe-common-steps-publish-sample"></a>
 ## Publish Sample

+This section describes how to deploy the publish sample on either Linux or Windows.

 ### ASP.NET Core

-Use the `dotnet` CLI to [build and locally publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) the application for the framework and runtime you will deploy the application to:
+You can use the `dotnet` CLI to [build and locally publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) the application for the framework and runtime to which you want to deploy the application:

 * Linux with .NET Core: `dotnet publish -f netcoreapp2.1 -r ubuntu.14.04-x64`
 * Windows with .NET Core: `dotnet publish -f netcoreapp2.1 -r win10-x64`
 * Windows with .NET Platform: `dotnet publish -f net461 -r win10-x64`

->NOTE: Starting with .NET Core 2.0, the `dotnet publish` command will automatically restore dependencies for you.
+>NOTE: Starting with .NET Core 2.0, the `dotnet publish` command automatically restores dependencies for you.
 Running `dotnet restore` explicitly is not generally required.

 ### ASP.NET 4.x

-1. Open the solution for the sample in Visual Studio
+1. Open the solution for the sample in Visual Studio.
-1. Right click on the project, select "Publish"
+1. Right click on the project, select "Publish".
-1. Use the included `FolderProfile` to publish to `bin/Debug/net461/win10-x64/publish`
+1. Use the included `FolderProfile` to publish to `bin/Debug/net461/win10-x64/publish`.

+<a name="steeltoe-common-steps-cloud-foundry-push-sample"></a>
 ## Cloud Foundry Push Sample

-Use the Cloud Foundry CLI to push the published application to Cloud Foundry using the parameters that match what you selected for framework and runtime:
+This section describes how to use the Cloud Foundry CLI to push the published application to Cloud Foundry by using the parameters that match what you selected for framework and runtime:

 ```bash
 # Push to Linux cell